 As far as there is a form of agreement, terms and conditions are necessary for guidance and should be included in all agreements.
-The terms and conditions of investment agreement specifically refer to the conditions applicable in that agreement.
+The terms and conditions of an investment agreement specifically refer to the conditions applicable to that agreement.
 They are very important, and all agreements must contain one.

 This article explains what terms and conditions are, and why it is important.
 It also answers other questions that you might have surrounding this topic.

-Are the terms and conditions of investment agreement necessary?
+Are the terms and conditions of an investment agreement necessary?

 Terms and conditions are legal agreements between two parties.
 This is usually a service provider and a service consumer.
 However, in the case of investment, it is mostly between an investor and a business receiving the investment.
 It is absolutely necessary and must be as a legal form to ensure all parties hold up the end of their bargain.
 Without terms and conditions, it would be easy to back out or abuse the contract, therefore leaving one of the parties in losses.